rouvoy/jfilter/README.md

         // Creates a POJO filter from the LDAP syntax Filter filter = FilterParser.instance.parse("(age>18)");

-        if (filter.match(x))
-            System.out.println(x.firstname+" "+x.name+" is more than 18 years old.");
+        if (filter.match(x)) // Checks if x matches the filter System.out.println(x.firstname+" "+x.name+" is more than 18 years old.");

+        // Creates a POJO filter from the JSON syntax Filter filter = FilterParser.instance.parse("{name : Doe}");

+        if (filter.match(x)) // Checks if x matches the filter System.out.println(x.firstname+"'s name is "+x.name);
     }
 }
 ```

-Currently, the LDAP Filter library supports the following operators:
+Currently, the library supports the following LDAP filters:

 | Operator | Description  | Supported types | Filter example |
 |:--------:|:------------:|:----------------| --------------:|